USS America, USS Gabrielle Giffords Integrate Operations

-200313-N-BT681-1015 SOUTH CHINA SEA (March 13, 2020) Littoral combat ship USS Gabrielle Giffords (LCS 10) sails next to amphibious assault ship USS America (LHA 6).
-America, flagship of the America Expeditionary Strike Group, 31st Marine Expeditionary Unit team, is operating in the U.S. 7th Fleet area of operations to enhance interoperability with allies and partners and serve as a ready response force to defend peace and stability in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Jonathan Berlier)
+200313-N-PL200-1003 SOUTH CHINA SEA (March 13, 2020) Amphibious assault ship USS America (LHA 6) sails alongside Independence-variant littoral combat ship USS Gabrielle Giffords (LCS 10).
+Gabrielle Giffords, part of Commander, Destroyer Squadron Seven, is on a rotational deployment, operating in the U.S. 7th Fleet area of operations to enhance interoperability with partners and serve as a ready-response force.
+(U.S. Navy photo by Naval Helicopter Aircrewman 1st Class Amber Danielle Barlow/Released)

 |Date Taken: